eitemlogic/meta-my-custom-driver/README.md

 # Linux driver step-by-step tutorial

-Source code for the linux driver step-by-step tutorial.
+Source code for the linux driver step-by-step tutorials.

-### Note!
-By default it will build the final driver.

-You can change which driver it will build in the Makefile.

-Simply uncomment out the line you wish to build and comment the others.
+Also contains examples for accelerometer drivers, one using the I2C API and the other using regmaps and industrial IO.